Sega Saturn Architecture

 While initially focused on embedded applications, Hitachi’s new creation debuted modern arts such as [1]:

-Furthermore, the SuperH features a new instruction set called SuperH ISA which, apart from adopting a RISC design, all of its instructions are 16-bit wide.
+Furthermore, the SuperH features a new instruction set called SuperH ISA which, apart from adopting a RISC design, all of its instructions are 16 bits wide.
 This comes as a surprise since this CPU operates 32-bit words, so you would expect instructions to have the same length.
 Yet, Hitachi managed to fit its ISA using half the size.
 Not only does this format reduce the size of programs, but since the CPU fetches instructions in 32-bit batches, two instructions can be retrieved in one cycle.
 Overall, this technique of compressing the instruction set helped tackle a common concern of RISC-based architectures called ‘code density’, where the latter required more instructions (therefore, more memory) to perform the same tasks as non-RISC systems.

 The ramifications